 If you can’t use your points, then they are essentially worthless.
 If you are only interested in using your points for first class flights to Sydney booked six weeks in advance, then you will likely be unable to use your points.

 There are various ways to redeem points for a fixed value, such as a gift card.
-This is generally a poor value use (well below our monthly valuations), but if you are essentially exchanging them for cash for something like a Tesco voucher, then there is fixed value for each point.
+This is generally a poor-value use (well below our monthly valuations), but if you are essentially exchanging them for cash for something like a Tesco voucher, then there is a fixed-value for each point.